 Despite being landlocked, Colorado is home to a large number of boating enthusiasts.
 Whether zipping across a reservoir with family and a pair of water skis or floating lazily along with a fishing pole and time to kill, Coloradans love being on the open water.
 However, the unsafe operation of a boat or jet ski can transform a fun or relaxing day into a tragic experience for you and your family.

 If you have been harmed by some form of watercraft, the experienced boating accident attorneys at Leventhal Sar Law can help you pursue compensation for your injuries and unexpected financial burdens.
-Call us today at 720.667.3030 or contact us online to discuss the merits of your case for free.
+Contact us online to discuss the merits of your case for free.
 Our Denver office welcomes clients from Cherry Creek, Aurora and throughout Colorado.

 Types of Boating Accidents